Accounts

 chifra abis

-chifra abis retrieves ABI files for the given address(es).
-It searches for the ABI in this order: the current local folder, the TrueBlocks cache, Etherscan, or (in the future) ENS and Sourcify.
+The chifra abis tool retrieves one or more ABI files for the given address(es).
+It searches for ABIs, sequentially, in the following locations:

 The --known option prints a list of semi-standard function signatures such as the ERC20 standard, ERC 721 standard, various functions from OpenZeppelin, various Uniswap functions, etc. As an optimization, the known signatures are searched first during articulation.